 Meet our board members, who volunteer their time to help the community with everything related to ADHD.

-Kathryn Essig, Membership
+Kathryn Essig, Board Secretary

 Kathryn Essig, M.Ed., Founder and President of Essig Education Group, has spent years working in special education.
 Prior to her current practice, she worked in schools as an educator and educational diagnostician; in private practice as an executive function coach; as a curriculum consultant to private schools; and as a founding owner of The StudyPro.
 Kathy observes students with variable executive functions, trains them to externalize necessary study strategies, and adapts school curricula to ensure their success.
 With ever increasing numbers of bright students experiencing academic struggles, Kathy’s practice focuses on the intersection of executive function, resilience, and learned independence.